krakerz/EmbyMedia-WebhookReceiver/README.md

 - 🔄 The dashboard auto-refreshes based on your configured timer
 - 🖼️ Cover images are automatically fetched and cached
 - 🎚️ Use the filter buttons to show specific media types (Movies, TV Shows, Music)
+- 👁️ **Toggle Controls**: Use the "Show Images" and "Show Descriptions" toggles to customize your view
+  - **Show Images**: When unchecked, images are blurred for a spoiler-free experience
+  - **Show Descriptions**: When unchecked, descriptions are hidden to reduce clutter
+  - **Cookie Persistence**: Your preferences are saved for 30 days and persist across browser sessions

 ### 📡 Webhook Endpoint
 - **URL:** `/emby/webhook`